lucferbux/TypescriptWeatherExample/README.md

 # Typescript Webpack

-> ECMAScript 6 project with Webpack and Babel support for bundling and compiling to backward compatibility
+> ECMAScript 6 project with Webpack and Typescript support for bundling and compiling to backward compatibility

 ![Header](/meta/header.png)